rajgoel/course-business-analytics-fundamentals/05-lecture/slides.md

 ### Computational effort

-The branch & bound approach may have to solve a very large number linear relaxations.
+The branch & bound approach may have to solve a very large number of linear relaxations.
 Although solving a linear program is generally very fast, solving many of them can require a lot of time.

 ---